 We are looking for an enthusiastic residential volunteer who is happy to be an all-rounder.
 You will help us with a very varied programme of habitat management, survey and monitoring, estate work, and livestock management.
 Ynys-Hir is sited on the southern side of the Dyfi estuary, a UNESCO World Biosphere site.
 The reserve is stunningly beautiful and supports a unique mix of habitats, ranging from upland heath, ffridd and western oak woodlands to estuarine bogs, reed-bed, lowland wet grassland, and the saltmarshes of the Dyfi.
 It is the most important site for breeding lapwing in Wales.
 Other key species include pied flycatcher, redstart, wood warbler, tree pipit and lesser spotted woodpecker, otter, dormouse, several nationally important invertebrates, and 10 species of bat.

-As part of the reserve team, you will gain practical experience of a wide range of activities - from people engagement to counting ponies to repairing fences.
+As part of the reserve team, you will gain practical experience of a wide range of activities - from counting ponies to repairing fences.
 You will develop an understanding of our rationale for management, the ecology of our target species and our management options.
-You will receive hands-on training in estate tasks (e.g. fencing, livestock management), bird survey work, and you will gain valuable experience of managing the visitor centre, taking part in our busy schedule of events (walks, talks, etc).
+You will receive hands-on training in estate tasks (e.g. fencing, livestock management), bird survey work, and taking part in our busy schedule of events (walks, talks, etc).
 The accommodation is a 2-bedroom bungalow, less than a mile from the reserve, and you will be sharing.

-You should be comfortable talking to people and dealing with enquiries, and a good team player.
+You should be a good team player.
 Tasks can be physically demanding, and you will need to be prepared to work outside in all weathers.
 You must be at least 18 years old and have a sense of humour.
 We are looking for someone who is flexible and enthusiastic, and able to use their initiative.
 Your own car or bicycle will be useful.

 Reference number: 319